 Today’s family-and-food fest will end early for thousands of retail workers: stores like Walmart, Kohl’s, and Macy’s plan special Thanksgiving Day hours for shoppers eager to cut down on family togetherness and get a head start on Black Friday deals.
 But one retailer’s mission to capture what’s arguably the most tedious part of holiday shopping appears to be a PR disaster waiting to happen.

-Best Buy’s #VineInLine campaign urges its customers to take seven-second videos of themselves waiting in line for the big box retailer to open and offer them their big deals on electronics.
-The goal must be getting its audience to engage with the brand and with other shoppers, to trade stories about deals and to attract more customers to what could become a nationwide social media event.
+Best Buy’s #VineInLine campaign urges its customers to take seven-second videos of themselves waiting in line for the big-box retailer to open and offer them their big deals on electronics.
+The goal must be to get its audience to engage with the brand and with other shoppers, to trade stories about deals, and to attract more customers to what could become a nationwide social media event.

 The risks of audience participation

 Best Buy is gambling on the desire of Vine users to use the #VineInLine hashtag favorably and responsibly—but there’s no guarantee that will happen.
-In fact, given the increasing chaos of combativeness of Black Friday shopping, there’s bound to be videos showing rude, annoying, bored and otherwise disgruntled customers.
+In fact, given the increasing chaos of combativeness of Black Friday shopping, there are bound to be videos showing rude, annoying, bored, and otherwise disgruntled customers.
 Not the best way to engage new audience members.